owncloud-archive/documentation/admin_manual/installation/installation_source.rst

 Prerequisites
 ~~~~~~~~~~~~~

+This tutorial assumes you have terminal access to the machine you want to install
+owncloud on.
+Although this is not an absolute requirement, installation without it
+is highly likely to require contacting your hoster (e.g. for installing required
+modules).

 To run ownCloud, your web server must have the following installed:

 * PHP (>= 5.3.3 minimum, 5.4 or higher recommended)